 Handling

-Handle silver foil carefully to keep it nice.
+Handle feuille d'argent carefully to keep it nice.
 Always use clean hands or gloves so you do not leave marks.
 Store foil in special cloth bags or boxes with protection strips.
 Do not use plastic wrap or rubber bands because they can cause tarnish.
 Clean foil gently with mild soap and a soft brush.
 Never use strong chemicals or rough pads.

 - Keep foil in cool, dry places.